ibm-cloud-docs/Registry/registry_cli_list.md

 | `User` | String | Displays the user that runs commands inside the container where the image is used. |
 | `Volumes` | Key-Value map | Displays the list of volume mounts that are mounted to a container. |
 | `WorkingDir` | String | Displays the working directory inside the container where specified commands are run. |
 {: caption="Table 4.
-Available fields and data types in Config" caption-side="top"}
+Available fields and data types in Config" caption-side="bottom"}

 ### `Healthcheck`
 {: #registry_cli_list_imageinspect_healthcheck}